peteroupc/MailLib/api/com.upokecenter.mail.ContentDisposition.md

 ### hashCode
     public int hashCode()
-Returns the hash code for this instance.
+Calculates the hash code of this object.
+No application or process IDs are used in the hash code calculation.

 **Overrides:**